Blood transfusions - blood transfusions and intravenous immunoglobulin treatment

 - Quick reference guide to obtaining informed consent for transfusion (PDF 66KB)

 - Pocket guide to consent for transfusion (PDF 46KB)

 Quick reference guides on red cell transfusion for:

-- Flippin Blood - A bedside resource to assist with correct transfusion administration practice.
+- The Blood Book: Australian Blood Administration Handbook - A bedside resource to assist with correct transfusion administration practice.

 - ANZSBT guidelines for the administration of blood components - Australian and New Zealand guidelines for the administration of blood components.

 - For reporting of transfusion adverse events, use the SA Pathology form

 Internationally-standardised format of donation numbers on blood packs (ISBT 128)